Parth-Surve2007/bAIsed/README.md

 - Eta-squared for numeric-to-categorical association.
 - Risk levels for high, medium, and low proxy signals.

-This matters because fairness issues are often indirect.
-The protected attribute may not be used explicitly, but another feature can quietly encode the same signal.

 ### Dataset Risk Profiling

 `backend/risk_profiler.py` scores audit reliability using: